ysmood/digto/readme.md

 ### POST `/{subdomain}`

-Send the response data to public.
+Send the response data back to the public.

-The request should be standard http request with 2 extra headers prefixed with `Digto` like:
+The request should be standard HTTP request with 2 extra headers prefixed with `Digto` like:

 ```text
 POST /test HTTP/1.1